 - Features can be sent to GitLab either by sending the entire release, one feature at a time, or bulk sending a subset of features.
 This is done through the Send dropdown using Send to GitLab Issues.

 - The status in Aha! can be sent to the GitLab issue as a label.*

 - When a feature is sent to GitLab, an issue will be created for the feature.

 - There are two ways to map requirements to issues.
 Each requirement can be mapped to a stand-alone issue, or the requirements can be converted to a checklist within the main issue (feature).
 If checklists are used, note that there are some significant caveats:

 - When checklist items are ticked, the status of the corresponding requirement in Aha! will not be updated.

-- Each time the feature is updated in GitLab using Aha!'s Update GitLab menu item, the entire issue description will be overwritten, reseting the status of any checklist items that are already complete.
+- Each time the feature is updated in GitLab using the Aha!
+Update GitLab menu item, the entire issue description will be overwritten, resetting the status of any checklist items that are already complete.

 - Tags from the feature will be inherited in the resulting GitLab checklist.
 At that point, no tag updates will come from Aha! for requirements.
 Only the description of a feature or requirement is sent.
 No tasks or comments are included.

 - The name, description, tags, and attachments of a feature or requirement are sent but comments are not.